Margaret Dryburgh: Legacy

+The story of this choir, and her part in it, is told in many of the depictions of life in the Japanese internment camps, from memoirs such as White Coolies (Betty Jeffrey, 1954) to novels such as Sisters Under the Rising Sun (Heather Morris, 2023).
+It forms the final chapter of the 2020 scholarly work The Sound of Hope: Music as Solace, Resistance and Salvation During the Holocaust and World War II.

 The Captives' Hymn and her other compositions are still performed by women's choirs.
 A documentary about camp life, Song of Survival, was shown on Channel 4.
 The film Paradise Road, made in 1996, told the story of life at the camp, with the role of Dryburgh played by Pauline Collins.
 The Captives' Hymn was used in the film during a burial scene.
 Dryburgh's name was changed to Margaret Drummond in the film.